 - Submission of final report of project for publication.

-- Satisfactory performance on an oral and written comprehensive examination.
+- Satisfactory performance on an oral defense and written final examination.

 - Required Courses:

 |NURS 503||The Business of Practice||2|